saps2412/SpineNuancesWebsite/content/english/aboutus/_index.md

 ---
 title: "About us"
 date: 2019-10-17T11:22:16+06:00
-# image: "images/showcase/courses.jpg"
 description : "legal disclaimer privacy policy"
 draft: false
 ---

-## SpineNuances LLC, USA
+## Spine Nuances LLC, USA

-SpineNuances is the brainchild of a long-standing Coligne development engineer.
-Based on the outstanding performance of ostaPek® cages and plates during the past 30 years in Europe, SpineNuances focus is to establish the ostaPek® material as well as all [Coligne](http://www.coligne.com/international/home.html) products in the North American market as one of the leading brands for spine fusion.
+Spine Nuances is the brainchild of a long-standing Coligne development engineer.
+Based on the outstanding performance of ostaPek® cages and plates during the past 30 years in Europe, Spine Nuances focus is to establish the ostaPek® material as well as all [Coligne](http://www.coligne.com/international/home.html) products in the North American market as one of the leading brands for spine fusion.

-As Coligne's distribution arm for the North American market SpineNuances is a complement to the Coligne business headquartered in Europe.
+As Coligne's distribution arm for the North American market Spine Nuances is a complement to the Coligne business headquartered in Europe.
 We work with surgeons directly as well as agents and distributors.

 ## Coligne AG, Switzerland

-[Coligne](http://www.coligne.com/international/home.html) was founded in Switerland in 1993 based on the founders', Robert Lange, desire to provide surgeons and their patients with improved methods and materials for spine surgery.
+[Coligne](http://www.coligne.com/international/home.html) was founded in Switerland in 1993 based on the founders, Robert Lange, desire to provide surgeons and their patients with improved methods and materials for spine surgery.

 Driven by this pioneering spirit Coligne has focused on exploring the details of both surgical technique and the development of a new bio-material, ostaPek® carbon composite.
 Long lasting relationships with clients based on trust and respect have allowed Coligne to establish itself as one of the technology leaders for